cjlm/graph-easy-online/README.md

 # Graph::Easy Online

+A webapp to turn simple text descriptions of graphs into ASCII art diagrams, in the browser.

-A browser-based implementation of [Graph::Easy](https://metacpan.org/pod/Graph::Easy) running entirely client-side using WebAssembly and [WebPerl](https://webperl.zero-g.net/).
+Based on [Graph::Easy](https://metacpan.org/pod/Graph::Easy), running client-side via [WebPerl](https://webperl.zero-g.net/).

-## What is this?

-This project brings the Perl module Graph::Easy to the browser, allowing you to create ASCII art graphs without installing Perl or any dependencies.
-Just open the page and start drawing.

-## Inspiration
+## Background

-This project was inspired by:
-- [Simon Willison's SLOCCount in WebAssembly](https://simonwillison.net/2025/Oct/22/sloccount-in-webassembly/) - showing how to run Perl tools in the browser
-- [SourceTarget Newsletter Edition 17](https://sourcetarget.email/editions/17/) - which noted in 2020 that Graph::Easy was "impossible to find anything I could run directly in the browser"
-- [Graph::Easy](https://metacpan.org/pod/Graph::Easy) - the Perl library by Tels
+The journey of building this is documented here: [The Port I Couldn't Ship](https://ammil.industries/the-port-i-couldnt-ship/)

 ## Features

-- No installation required - runs entirely in your browser
+- Runs in your browser (nothing to install)
-- Uses WebPerl to run actual Perl code via WebAssembly
-- Live preview as you type
+- Live preview while you type
-- Supports both Graph::Easy and DOT notation
+- Support for Graph::Easy and DOT notation inputs
+- Quickly copy the current output to the clipboard
+- Share current graphs via the URL
+- Pre-loaded with example graphs
-- ASCII art and Box art output formats
+- ASCII art and Box art output
+- Mobile device support

 ## How to use